 The children are also encouraged to develop an appreciation of the world in which we live and to reflect upon their responsibility towards it.
 RE aims to provide opportunities to enhance the spiritual, moral, social and cultural development of pupils.

-Reverend Lesley Anne Mattocks has also been an asset to children’s learning, sharing her knowledge in a lively fashion that engages the children’s interests and enhancing their learning.
+Reverend John Geary has also been an asset to children’s learning, sharing his knowledge in a lively fashion that engages the children’s interests and enhancing their learning.
 Children also have visits to the village church for a variety of festivals and celebrations.